Basic Search Options

 |Platform Conversation ID||The ID of the conversation that the Telephony/UC platform assigns to the session|

 |Source Platform||What Telephony/Unified Communications system was the conversation recorded in (Cisco, Sfb, Avaya, etc.)|

 |Import Source||The import source which imported the conversation|

 To see what type of filtering criteria can be used with most of these options, refer to the Search filter operators article.

 As previously described, Verba allows the use of group-specific metadata templates.
 Depending on the user configuration, each user is a member of one or more groups.
 When a user is logged into the Verba Web Application, the user can use any of those comment templates for searching or adding new comments, which are defined for those groups the user belongs to.

 |Full-text search in markers||Searches in the text description of the conversation markers.
 Works with a portion of the phrase as well, it does not have to be an exact match|

 |Metadata fields||Contents of specific metadata fields can be searched for here|

-This section makes it possible to search in the text contents of the IM sessions.
+This section makes it possible to search in text-based recordings, transcripts, and markers.